jmdict-kindle/jmdict-kindle/README.md

   * cross references
 * Add Furigana to example sentences
-* Create proper covers
+* Create better covers
 * Find a way to have sentences in the combined dictionary (maybe less names).
-The size limit for `mobi` of 650MB is reached quite fast
+The size limit for `mobi` of 650MB is reached quite fast.

 Credits